nirsharon/aperiodicMRA/README.md

 -------------------------------------------------------------------
  Usage
 -------------------------------------------------------------------
-For a reproduction of the figures in the paper, run "run_figures.m".
+For a reproduction of the figures in the paper, run "makeFigures/run_figures.m".

 To try any method separately, use the relevant test procedure.
 For example, to run the least squares method ("MRA_LS") use "test_MRA_LS.m".